Skip to main content

 • Fire Lead on form-fill, Purchase on confirmed order

-• Use Pixel's Optimize for Purchase once you have 50+ purchases — moves the algorithm to optimize for buyers, not lookers
+• Once you have 50+ purchases, switch your campaign to Optimize for Purchase — Meta moves the algorithm to optimize for buyers, not lookers

-If you A/B test (Pro plan), variant naming convention:
+If you A/B test (Pro plan), use a clean naming convention:

 • LP-X-control — original